DEI Benchmarks: Standards by Industry

 Diversity benchmarks by industry are one of the most useful types of benchmarking.
 However, companies can also choose to compare their diversity data to their community to see whether their workforce reflects the community around them.
 Some organizations also compare diversity metrics across regions or across departments to get a fuller picture of how diverse their company truly is.

-Diversity Benchmarks by Industry
+Diversity benchmarks by industry

-Different industries all have different needs and challenges, and this means different companies focus on different benchmarks when it comes to DEI efforts.
 Silicon Valley, for example, pays close attention to ethnicity, race, and gender benchmarks as they work to build more equitable workplaces across the industry.

 The same sector has also placed a focus on supporting neurodiverse employees and making workplaces more equitable to them.
 The focus on benchmarks in these areas reflects, in part, the needs of the tech industry.
-The industry has offices globally and has often hired overseas professionals with STEM training, which has led to a diversity focus.
+Tech industry has offices globally and has often hired overseas professionals with STEM training, which has led to a diversity focus.
 Neurodiverse employees have succeeded in tech positions, and so the sector has established benchmarks to support, attract, hire, and retain these workers.

 In the energy industry, studies have shown that diverse companies enjoy more innovation and higher profits.
 There is currently added pressure on the industry from investors to diversify, especially with the shift to sustainable energy requiring creativity and innovation.
 Despite this, the energy sector has not traditionally been very diverse, with only 18% of executive roles held by women.
 In this industry, benchmarking often focuses on creating a more diverse workplace when it comes to gender and race.